 - 38 had non-painful heels (24 of these had spurs)

-Treatment For Plantar Fasciitis/ Plantar Fasciopathy
+Treatments For Plantar Fasciitis/ Plantar Fasciopathy that work:

 - Shockwave Therapy (Schmitz et al. 2013)